StevenLooman/magik-tools/README.md

 This project is licensed under GPLv3, see [`LICENSE.md`](LICENSE.md).

-Note that this has been changed from LGPLv3!

 ## Commercial use

-By no means is this product fully tested and production-ready.
+Commercial use is allowed.
+By no means is this product fully tested.
 Use at your own risk, your mileage may vary.

-If you do use this, please do inform me.
+If you do use this - commercially or not - please do inform me.